 What are your hours?

-Shred Spot is open from 9 am to 5 PM Monday through Friday and from 9 AM to 1 PM on Saturdays by appointment only.
-Please make an appointment here: https://shredspot.com/
+Shred Spot is open from 9 AM to 5 PM Monday through Friday and from 9 AM to 1 PM on Saturdays.

 Where are you located?

-Our paper shredding and electronics destruction facility is conveniently located near you at 3141 MacArthur Blvd., Northbrook, IL 60062.
+Our only paper shredding and electronic device destruction facility is conveniently located near you at 3141 MacArthur Blvd., Northbrook, IL 60062.
 Click here for directions.

 Do I need to make an appointment to bring my paper in?